zoonoo/azure-docs.ko-kr/articles/sql-database/sql-database-xevent-code-event-file.md

     -Policy     $policySasToken `
     -Permission $policySasPermission `
     -ExpiryTime $policySasExpiryTime `
-    -StartTime  $policySasStartTime
+    -StartTime  $policySasStartTime;

 '
 Generate a SAS token for the container.
-'
+';
 Try
 {
     $sasTokenWithPolicy = New-AzureStorageContainerSASToken `
         -Name    $containerName `
         -Context $context `
-        -Policy  $policySasToken
+        -Policy  $policySasToken;
 }
 Catch
 {
-    $Error[0].Exception.ToString()
+    $Error[0].Exception.ToString();
 }

 #-------------- 7 ------------------------

 'Display the values that YOU must edit into the Transact-SQL script next!:
-'
+';

-"storageAccountName: $storageAccountName"
+"storageAccountName: $storageAccountName";
-"containerName:      $containerName"
+"containerName:      $containerName";
-"sasTokenWithPolicy: $sasTokenWithPolicy"
+"sasTokenWithPolicy: $sasTokenWithPolicy";

 '
 REMINDER: sasTokenWithPolicy here might start with "?" character, which you must exclude from Transact-SQL.
-'
+';

 '
 (Later, return here to delete your Azure Storage account.
-See the preceding - Remove-AzureStorageAccount -StorageAccountName $storageAccountName)'
+See the preceding  Remove-AzureRmStorageAccount -Name $storageAccountName)';

 '
-Now shift to the Transact-SQL portion of the two-part code sample!'
+Now shift to the Transact-SQL portion of the two-part code sample!';

 # EOFile
 ```